otrv4/otrv4/otrv4.md

 ```
 The symmetric key (sym_key) is 57 bytes of cryptographically secure random data.

-1. Hash the sym_key using SHAKE-256.
-Store the digest in a 114-byte buffer.
+1. Hash the sym_key using KDF(sym_key, 114).
+Store the digest in a 114-byte
-   Only the lower 57 bytes (denoted 'h') are used for generating the public key.
+   buffer.
+Only the lower 57 bytes (denoted 'h') are used for generating the
+   public key.
 2. Prune the buffer 'h': the two least significant bits of the first
    byte are cleared, all eight bits of the last byte are cleared, and the
    highest bit of the second to last byte is set.